 Additional Relevant Guidances

-- Providing Regulatory Submissions in Electronic Format - Certain Human Pharmaceutical Product Applications and Related Submissions Using the eCTD Specifications: Guidance for Industry (PDF - 11KB)) (May 17, 2015) - This binding guidance describes the requirements for the electronic format for submissions under section 745A(a) of the FD&C Act.
+- Providing Regulatory Submissions in Electronic Format — Certain Human Pharmaceutical Product Applications and Related Submissions Using the eCTD Specifications: Guidance for Industry (Feb.
+2020) - This binding guidance describes the requirements for the electronic format for submissions under section 745A(a) of the FD&C Act

 - Electronic Source Data in Clinical Investigations: Guidance for Industry (PDF - 52KB) (Sept.
 2013) - This non-binding guidance provides recommendations to sponsors, contract research organizations (CROs), clinical investigators, and others involved in the capture, review, and retention of electronic source data in FDA-regulated clinical investigations.

-- Study Data Technical Conformance Guide v.
-4.3 (March 2019) - This guide provides technical specifications, study data standardization plan, and general considerations on how to submit standardized electronic study data.
+- Study Data Technical Conformance Guide v4.7 (March 2021) - This guide provides technical specifications, study data standardization plan, and general considerations on how to submit standardized electronic study data.